svenbieg/Clusters/Readme.md

 <p>
 First, i want to give You a short overview how it works.
 The different interfaces<br >
-will be discussed later in this document.
+will be explained later in this document.
 </p>
 <br />